offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 An object can have two types of key-value pairs associated with it:

- * Labels - These key-value pairs organize objects into logical groups, such that those groups can be targeted as a whole (e.g. give me all pods designed by the SRE team).
+ * Labels - These key-value pairs organize objects into logical groups, such that those groups can be targeted as a whole (e.g. give me all pods running Wordpress).
  * Annotations - These key-value pairs allow tools to gather and share information about an object (e.g. when was this object created).

 Finding objects based on labels is done via label selectors, described in the following table.